Aterfax/pbs-client-docker/README.md

 ## Longer summary

-This container is still a work in progress and backups are not currently cron jobbed (a backup is only taken on re/start).
+This container is still a work in progress but the main feature (cronjob'd backups) now works.

 Reading and using the ``docker-compose\docker-compose.yml`` and example ``.env.example`` file should be illustrative on how to use this container.
 See also: [Using-the-DockerHub-provided-image](#Using-the-DockerHub-provided-image)

 ## Table of Contents